stevekrouse/WoofJS/README.md

     ./node_modules/.bin/babel WoofJS/src/woof.es6.js --watch --out-file WoofJS/dist/woof.js
     ```

+#### WoofJS.com's Tutorials

+WoofJS.com's tutorials actually live at an entirely different repo: https://github.com/stevekrouse/coding.space.

+You can find them there in the `woof/` subdirectory.
+If you'd like to cotribute to the WoofJS curriculum, head on over to that repo.

 ### Getting started

 1. We recommend using https://c9.io as your development environment -- when you create an account, it asks for a credit card, but it won't charge you.